graninas/hierarchical-free-monads-the-most-developed-approach-in-haskell/README.md

 runLogger = foldFree interpretLoggerF
 ```

 For an easier usage, it's better to define a convenient interface for the `App` language.
-You can done this with several smart constructors:
+You can do this with several smart constructors:

 ```haskell
 -- Log message with Info level.